2023 Best Value Engineering Technologies Master's Degree Schools in Florida

 Best Florida Schools for Affordable Quality for a Master's in Engineering Technologies

-Our analysis found University of Florida to be the best value school for engineering technologies students who want to pursue a master’s degree in Florida.
-Located in the medium-sized city of Gainesville, UF is a public college with a very large student population.
+Our 2023 rankings named University of Florida the best value school in Florida for engineering technologies students working on their master’s degree.
+Located in the midsize city of Gainesville, UF is a public college with a very large student population.

 UF graduate students pay an average of $12,737 in in-state tuition and fees each year.